ARL-UTEP-OC/ecel/README.md

 ## Execution
 Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.

-## Running ECEL as a service
+## Running a service
-ECEL is able to be ran as a root service curently tested only on:
+Currently can run a python scripts as a root service (to be extended using scripts for shor run) curently tested only on:
 * Kali

 Modifications will need to be made to line 14 to specify where the ECEL folder is located at.
 Ensure that the ecelservice.py is executable (use `chmod 755 ecel_service.py`).